-- 1. Earned 150 semester hours in general education which must include a graduate degree from a college or university that is accredited by an accrediting organization recognized by the Board, and completed: - At least 24 semester hours in accounting at the undergraduate level or 15 semester hours in accounting at the graduate level or an equivalent combination thereof which must include courses covering the following subjects: - Financial accounting, - Auditing, - Taxation, - Managerial accounting; and - At least 24 semester hours in business administration and economics courses, other than accounting courses, at the undergraduate or graduate level, which may include: - Up to six semester hours of business and tax law courses - Up to six semester hours of computer science courses - 2.
-Earned 150 semester hours in general education which must include a baccalaureate degree from a college or university that is accredited by an accrediting organization recognized by the Board; and completed: - At least 24 semester hours in accounting at the undergraduate or graduate level which must include courses covering the following subjects: - Financial accounting, - o Auditing, - o Taxation, - Managerial accounting; and - At least 24 semester hours in business administration and economics courses, other than accounting courses, which may include: - Up to six semester hours of business and tax law courses - Up to six semester hours of computer science courses
+- 1. Earned 150 semester hours in general education which must include a graduate degree from a college or university that is accredited by an accrediting organization recognized by the Board, and completed: - At least 24 semester hours in accounting at the undergraduate level or 15 semester hours in accounting at the graduate level or an equivalent combination thereof which must include courses covering the following subjects: - o Financial accounting, - o Auditing, - o Taxation, - o Managerial accounting; and - At least 24 semester hours in business administration and economics courses, other than accounting courses, at the undergraduate or graduate level, which may include: - o Up to six semester hours of business and tax law courses - o Up to six semester hours of computer science courses - 2.
+Earned 150 semester hours in general education which must include a baccalaureate degree from a college or university that is accredited by an accrediting organization recognized by the Board; and completed: - At least 24 semester hours in accounting at the undergraduate or graduate level which must include courses covering the following subjects: - o Financial accounting, - o Auditing, - o Taxation, - o Managerial accounting; and - At least 24 semester hours in business administration and economics courses, other than accounting courses, which may include: - O Up to six semester hours of business and tax law courses - o Up to six semester hours of computer science courses